gunsugunaydin/Base-Project-for-Developing-RESTful-Web-APIs/README.md

 # Base Project for Developing RESTful Web APIs
-RestBaseProject is a backend Spring Boot web application designed to provide a secure and clean foundation for developing RESTful web APIs.
+**RestBase** is a backend Spring Boot web application designed to provide a secure and clean foundation for developing RESTful web APIs.
 This project includes essential components such as security features, account management, and token generation.

 ## Features
-- **Authentication and Authorization**: Secure the application with JWT tokens.
+- **Authentication and Authorization**: Secure the application using JWT tokens.
 - **Account Management**: CRUD operations for user accounts.
 - **Token Generation**: Generate JWT tokens for authenticated users.
 - **Profile Management**: View, update, and delete user profiles.